-PROBLEM OUTCOME ACTIVITY RESPONSIBLE High levels of child abuse and neglect Safer school grounds for learners, educators and other school staff School learners feel empowered to report experiences of abuse Establish safe afterschool facilities - DoH - DSD - Educators - CBOs
+PROBLEM OUTCOME ACTIVITY RESPONSIBLE High levels of child abuse and neglect Safer school grounds for learners, educators and other school staff School learners feel empowered to report experiences of abuse Establish safe afterschool facilities DoH DSD Educators CBOs

-School authorities are empowered and know how to respond appropriately to cases of abuse that are reported to them There are registered &amp; well managed places of safety Increased access to state health care professionals Police, social workers and social auxiliary workers are adequately trained to identify &amp; manage cases of child maltreatment.
+School authorities are empowered and know how to respond appropriately to cases of abuse that are reported to them There are registered & well managed places of safety Increased access to state health care professionals Police, social workers and social auxiliary workers are adequately trained to identify & manage cases of child maltreatment.
 Reported cases of child abuse and neglect are well managed.
-Increased awareness of violence against children.
-Establish functional places of safety and safety parents, children's homes.
+Increased awareness of violence against children. homes.
 Increase/improve access to state psychologists and health professionals that are involved in cases of child abuse and neglect.
 Train police and social auxiliary workers on dealing with cases of child abuse.
 Educate and create awareness around the signs and symptoms and the appropriate responses to child abuse.
-Ensure that places of safety and foster homes are safe and safety parents are well trained to deal with children who are victims of child abuse and neglect.
-Improve follow-ups and monitoring of child abuse cases.
-Improve investigation of child abuse cases by SAPS and Social Workers.
-Offer parenting skills workshops. --- --
+Ensure that places of safety and foster homes are safe and safety. --- ---

-TO IMPROVE LEARNING AND CREATE EMPLOYMENT OPPORTUNITIES FOR YOUNG PEOPLE.
+6 TO IMPROVE LEARNING AND CREATE EMPLOYMENT OPPORTUNITIES FOR YOUNG PEOPLE.

-PROBLEM OUTCOME ACTIVITY RESPONSIBLE Low levels of education and unemployment amongst young people Girl learners feel empowered to make decisions around their learning/education Increase in the number of functional ECD centres ECD centres provide quality services Educators are trained on positive discipline Schools have fully functional school safety teams Teachers, principals &amp; the SMT are trained on school safety Programmes established to integrate out of school youth School learners have access to adequate nutrition through feeding schemes All children receive immunisation.
+PROBLEM OUTCOME ACTIVITY RESPONSIBLE Low levels of education and unemployment amongst young people Girl learners feel empowered to make decisions around their learning/education Increase in the number of functional ECD centres ECD centres provide quality services Educators are trained on positive discipline Schools have fully functional school safety teams Teachers, principals & the SMT are trained on school safety Programmes established to integrate out of school youth School learners have access to adequate nutrition through feeding schemes All children receive immunisation.
 Improved school attendance. and economically active individuals.
 Create awareness of tertiary institutions and bursaries/student loan available.
 Promote female empowerment and education.
 Improve ECD centres Establish ECD activities in all regions (incl. playgroups and homebased ECD facilities).
 Improve awareness of the importance of ECD.
 DBE DSD Department of Labour (DoL) Bergrivier Local Municipality ECD centres Schools DoH Department of Travel and Tourism (DoTT)